 What’s required of me for my Non-Classical Voice Preliminary 1 video audition?

 All students begin with a Preliminary 1 video audition.
-Those scoring highest will advance to Preliminary 2 live auditions in January and February 2018.
-Those scoring highest after Preliminary 2 will advance to the Semifinals
+Those scoring highest will advance to Preliminary 2 live auditions in January 2021.
+If selected to advance to Preliminary 2, you will sing 2 songs for your live audition.
+Those scoring highest after Preliminary 2 will advance to the Semifinals.

-- Please memorize and sing one song not to exceed 3 minutes.
+- Please memorize and sing 1 song not to exceed 3 minutes.
 This may require eliminating repeats.
-The fact that you do not sing a piece in its entirety will not be held against you in judging
+The fact that you do not sing a piece in its entirety will not be held against you in judging.

-- Your song may be in the style of pop, jazz, country, gospel, musical theater, or foreign language songs
+- Your song may be in the style of pop, jazz, country, gospel, musical theater, or songs other than English.

 - Operettas are not allowed in this category